pjotrp/gnu-install-bin/README.md

 The first and, arguably, most safe strategy is *fixed* where all GNU path references are patched with the exact same length.
 Example:

     Found @512:     /gnu/store/qv7bk62c22ms9i11dhfl71hnivyc82k2-glibc-2.22/...
     Replace with    /gnu/tmp/hello/glibc-2.22-qv7bk62c22ms9i11dhfl71hnivyc/...

 You can see we swap the hash position and start 'eating' the path from the end all the way down.
-The upside is that this should work across almost all files, unless the path is stored in unicode or scrambled in some way.
+The upside is that this should work across almost all files, unless the path is scrambled in some way.
 The downside of the fixed strategy is that a prefix can not grow beyond the size of the one in the store.
 Also every store path may look a bit different between installs.

 ### Fit strategy

 The second strategy is *fit* which replaces guix paths with an alternative.
 Example

     Found @512:     /gnu/store/qv7bk62c22ms9i11dhfl71hnivyc82k2-glibc-2.22/...
     Replace with    /gnu/tmp/hello/gnu/glibc-2.22/...

 This works for elf files and all interpreted script files, such as from bash and Ruby.
 It will not work for a number of compiled files,